What Is Fine Jewelry Guide to Quality Value and Types

 |---|---|---|

-| Composition | Solid precious metal throughout | Brass, copper, or nickel with thin plating |
+| Composition | Solid precious metal throughout | Thin plated brass, copper, or nickel |

-| Longevity | Lasts a lifetime; can be polished and repaired | Limited lifespan; plating eventually wears off |
+| Longevity | Lifetime; can be polished and repaired | May only last a short time; plating can wear away |

 | Hypoallergenic | Safe for sensitive skin | Often contains allergens like nickel |